uviclibraries/html-css/act-3.md

 There is a way to "embed" CSS "rules" directly between the `<head></head>` tags in your HTML file, and this method is usually fine for simple, one-page websites (and you can try this, below).
 Usually, though, web developers consider it "best practice" to have an "external," or separate, dedicated "stylesheet" that contains all the CSS rules for your whole site.
 And, you can see how this would be vital for sites with dozens of pages because you only have to change something in one place in order to change all your web pages' styles at once.

 1. Return to Submlime Text and create a new file: name the file as follows: `style.css`.
 Now, save the file in your `html_workshop` folder. **<mark>Important:</mark>** make sure you save the file at the same "level" as the `about.html` file.
-Here is what your `html_workshop` folder shoud look like, now:
+Here is what your `html_workshop` folder should look like, now:
 <img width=500px src="images/act-3/act3-3.png" alt="stylesheet saved in HTML workshop folder">
 2. In Sublime Text, return to your `about.html` file.
 In the same way that we created a link to an image file, in our `about.html` page, we are going to create a link between an HTML file and our CSS file, or stylesheet (the `style.css` file we just created).
 3. As a rule, links to stylesheets always go within the `<head></head>` tags of an HTML document.
 So, just under the `<title>` tags, add the following: `<link rel="stylesheet" href="style.css">`.
 Here is an example of what the stylesheet link looks like in my `about.html` page: